memoria-io/atom/.docs/README.md

 Scala has direct support for such feature, the good thing is that Java is also going to support value objects in the near future [Project Valhalla value objects](https://openjdk.org/jeps/8277163)

+### 2.3 The one-to-one relationship

+An event is produced by one command, a saga event produced one command, this choice was made to allow atomicity of persisting both events and generated sagaCommands, it also allows simplicity of pipelines, although the choice is arbitrary, it still seems logically sound - for every action there's a reaction.

 ### 2.3 EventMeta and CommandMeta

 Initially we only had EventId which was even a simple string, but with more additions like timestamp and referencing commandId and stateId etc, it was time to group in as a meta information.

-### 2.3 Saga based commands, and the SagaSource addition to meta
+### 2.4 Replication

-* Published commands especially saga ones should be at least quorum persisted, to make sure they're not missed.
+Both events and commands should both at least be quorum replicated, to make sure they're not missed.

-* The Saga generated commands should be idempotent as well, to allow their regeneration by ingesting old events, this way if there was human error in the eventsourcing state machine, it could be fixed for old events as well
+### 2.5 persistence,

+* Events should be persisted permanently
+* Permanent Commands persistence:
+    * Means commands generated from saga events won't be missed and will be ingested everytime,
+    * For idempotency this is safe due to two facts:
+        * For already ingested commands which produced events, the commandsIds are loaded on startup
+        * For newly generated saga commands the sagaSource uninvalidated cache would guard against them
+* Ephemeral commands persistence, means that we'll need

+### 2.6 The case of Saga regeneration for the already persisted events

+Saga is an evolving state machine, and many times we'd need to have a new command created based on certain event.

+This means the Saga generated commands should be idempotent.

-    * In order to do that, `Option<EventId> sagaSource` should be added to the command meta, so that when ingesting the command pipeline the commands are checked if they have same source and not executed again, this is because Saga commands would have new Ids and the only constant is the saga source (eventId) which generated them.
+* In order to do that, `Option<EventId> sagaSource` should be added to the command meta and eventMeta, to explain this it's a bit of chicken egg paradox,
+    * For an empty pipeline state, the newly handled saga commands would contain `sagaSource`, and the sagaSource eventId would be propagated to the generated saga events, when such events are reingested on startup they'd fill up the sagaSource hash set bucket, this would allow any newly generated saga command to be checked at `decide()` whether it has already produced an event.
-    * The saga source eventIds cache should be separate from normal eventId cache, because the idempotency here is for commands not events.
+* The saga source eventIds hashset should be separate from normal eventId cache, because the idempotency here is for commands not events.
+    * Deeper thought (can be skipped) it also prevents pipeline from cancelling applying events who were added but not actually evolved.
     * This is good candidate for a written test to make sure of such separation
-    * The regeneration of saga commands in the init phase (aka re-ingesting of already persisted events) should be under a flag since it generates all saga commands again and it's not ideal (since each event that produces saga will be now generating a command again) to do such thing despite it's possible and safe due to commands idempotency guaranteed as mentioned previously
+* Another point is that the regeneration of saga commands in the init phase (aka re-ingesting of already persisted events) should be under a flag since it generates all saga commands again and it's not ideal (since each event that produces saga will be now generating a command again) to do such thing despite it's possible and safe due to commands idempotency guaranteed as mentioned previously

+### 2.7 The decision of caching of `eventIds`, `SagaSource` and `CommandIds`

+* Initially all processed `eventIds` and `commandIds` were kept in hash sets, but I soon came to realise the eventId can not be duplicated due to redelivery in a wrong order, meaning the partition could deliver(e3,e2,e1,e1) but not (e3,e1,e2,e1) this is guaranteed by any stream framework (e.g kafka nats) that messages in certain partitions are saved in same order they were produced, from this I needed to do some sort of runtime compaction to avoid ingesting e1 twice.
+Which meant getting rid of the processedEventIds set and only save the previous eventId.
+Disclaimer I still need some more investigation here on the topic.
+* Then I decided to use a cache for processed CommandIds but this now seemed like wrong decision, first the cache invalidation puts the whole thing at risk, if we use size we're in the risk when we have big partitions and it would require manual intervention to increase cache size
+*
-    * since
+* although commands are
+  probably ephemeral, they definitely need acknowledgement pattern otherwise they shouldn't be deleted ever, the workaround of using **long** keep alive time seems fine, but it still puts a platform that's supposed to be used for highly critical systems at risk of losing a saga command even if probability was very low.